rmatsum836/all_gaff_chloroform/README.md

 # all_gaff_chloroform

-This is a signac projects used to simulate bulk solutions of acetonitrile, chloroform, and LiTFSI.
+The [signac](https://signac.io) project used to run and manage the molecular dynamics simulations for https://doi.org/10.1021/acs.jpcc.0c05311.

 ## Simulation Details
 - GAFF Force field for acetonitrile, chloroform, and TFSI- anion